Asparkam - instructions for use. Overdose of asparkam is fatal

 • heart failure;

-• period after suffering a heart attack;
+• the period after a heart attack;

 • restoration of electrolyte balance;